josiahfarrellybristol/ProjectMSc-Code/README.md

 -(Datasets)
 ```

-Dataset parameters are controlled within the code of GNN - will generate a dataset if none exists in the searched path.
+Dataset parameters are controlled within the code of GNN.py - will generate a dataset if none exists in the searched path.
 To change the parameters, source file must be edited - sorry!